 Since the inception of Meaningful Use, patient rights’ advocates have pleaded with the government, major EHR vendors, and providers to make personal health information (PHI) more easily – and freely – accessible.
 While a majority of providers have patient portals in place, the patient information is typically limited to lab results, appointment requests, or email communication with clinicians.

 Apple Health presents a new frontier in personal patient data access that takes the next step that health app trailblazers like Microsoft HealthVault and Google Health were unable to make – providing patients with direct access to their PHR data stored in EHR databases via the FHIR API standard.
-(See: Frequently asked questions about FHIR APIs)

 The user perspective